 It is also possible to chain filters to set a specific time interval, for example:

 The main purpose of rate limits is to ensure reliable API operation, constant data availability and data abuse prevention, so you have all the information you need at your disposal at any time.
-These limits only relate to the amount of 1.000 HTTP requests per hour and user.
+Thee 1.000 HTTP requests per hour and user.